tommy08332/fitnessWalkingTracksInfoApp/README.md

 # fitnessWalkingTracksInfoApp
-This is cordova android app\
+This is an Apache Cordova app that develops for the Android platform.\
-Before running the app, please run the command:
+Before running the app on Android Emulator, please run the following command:

 cd fitnessWalkingTracksInfoApp\
-cordova platform add android
+cordova platform add android\

-For build app, please run the command:
+For build app, please run the following command:

 cordova build android